World Coalition Against the Death Penalty

-The World Coalition Against the Death Penalty is an international alliance of NGOs, bar associations, local governments and trade unions that aims to strengthen the international dimension of the fight against the death penalty.
+The World Coalition Against the Death Penalty is an international alliance of NGOs, bar associations, local governments and trade unions that aims to strengthen the international dimension of political opposition to capital punishment.

 Objective and funding

 Founded in May 2002, the World Coalition is an association of more than 180 member organizations advocating for the abolition of capital punishment worldwide.

 The World Coalition facilitates lobbying after international organizations and states and organizes events of international concern.
 It contributes to commemorating the World Day Against the Death Penalty every 10th of October.
 The World Coalition also encourages the creation of national or regional coalitions against the death penalty to strengthen initiatives taken in this regard.

-The World Coalition is funded by its members’ contributions, the European Union, and some European governments, such as those of Belgium and Switzerland.
+The World Coalition is funded by its members' contributions, the European Union, and some European governments, such as those of Belgium and Switzerland.
 Other institutional funders also provide financial resources for some specific projects.